electrode-io/xarc-run/README.md

 ## package.json

-You can define xclap tasks and options in your `package.json`.
+You can define @xarc/run tasks and options in your `package.json`.

 ## Tasks

-You can also define **xclap** tasks without JavaScript capability in an object `xclap.tasks` in your `package.json`.
+You can also define **xrun** tasks without JavaScript capability in your `package.json`.

 They will be loaded into a namespace `pkg`.